Diksha4248/Diksha4248/README.md

 <h4>Achievements and Activities</h4>

-🌠 Upcoming SWE Intern @ Microsoft 2023
+🌠 Former SWE Intern @ Microsoft 2023

 🌠 Worked as a Research Trainee and Intern @ DRDO